-The mini alpine is a very new, somewhat experimental breed of goat, so you cannot breed these animals to each other the way you do an older breed.
-This is a first-generation cross derived by breeding a Nigerian dwarf breeding with a full-sized alpine.
+The mini Alpine is a very new, somewhat experimental breed of goat, so you cannot breed these animals to each other the way you do an older breed.
+This is a first-generation cross derived by breeding a Nigerian dwarf with a full-sized Alpine.
 In general, a breed that is a first-generation cross of two purebreds may exhibit hybrid vigor—meaning they are stronger and more resilient than either parent—but they can also exhibit the worst characteristics of both parents.
-Health can also be unpredictable with first generation crosses, as well.
-You must be familiar with multi-generational breeding programs to ensure that you keep the quality you want in your herd if you plan to breed mini alpines.
+Health can also be unpredictable with first-generation crosses; if you plan to breed mini Alpines, you must be familiar with multi-generational breeding programs to ensure that you keep the quality you want in your herd.

 Buying a Mini Alpine